The Global Leader for Intrinsically-Safe (IS) In-Service Tank Robotics

 BSI has used robotic technology to internally inspect tanks and confined spaces for over 35 years.
-The world’s largest provider of in-service AST inspection robots and the leader in ultrasound remote monitoring systems, no other company can compete with our depth of experience in equipment design, fabrication, and safe deployments.
+The world’s largest provider of in-service AST inspection robots and the leader in ultrasound remote monitoring systems, no other company can compete with our depth of experience in high density ultrasound scanning, equipment design, fabrication, and safe deployments.

 Historically, when an aboveground storage tank requires a routine inspection, the tank must be taken out of service presenting an interruption in operations.
 Alternatively, an in-service tank inspection is a preliminary examination to determine tank condition, thus affording tank owners the ability to plan for the optimum time for a full out-of-service inspection.

 BSI offers high density ultrasound tank floor scanning with traditional compression wave ultrasound to collect floor thickness and settlement data at the same time.
 This provides a more realistic picture of the tank settlement, a better analysis of all aspects of the tank, and a calculation of the remaining useful floor life of the tank.

 The BSI In-Service Tank Inspection package is available to provide skilled professionals for your project as well as the robotic equipment, software, and technical support to match each customer’s unique needs and workflow.

 Historically, the integrity of equipment has been assessed manually.
 In addition to being an inconsistent and unreliable method, manual assessment can be disruptive to business, is time intensive, and costly.
 A more proven and predictive approach is to use ultrasound as the diagnostic tool.

 Ultrasonic Testing (UT) is completely non-destructive.
 It consists of introducing a high-frequency sound wave into one side of a material and then reflecting the sound wave to produce a precise measurement of wall thickness.
 Not only does this technology assure the highest level of precision and accuracy, but ultrasound is also safe, provides immediate results, and is very cost effective.